Check the list of requirements and follow the steps below to assemble the Intel® Edison module with the Arduino* expansion board.

 - Repeat for the other three corner spacers.

-Once fully assembled, these four spacers add stability to the expansion board and to help avoid accidental short circuits.
+- Once fully assembled, these four spacers add stability to the expansion board and help avoid accidental short circuits.

 Connect the board to your system